With the release of Darkstalkers Chronicle, Capcom

-Portable.
-Fans of the original will be happy to know that the PSP's wide screen nicely smoothes out
+system... but could it do 2D?
+Fans of the original Darkstalkers games will be happy to know that the PSP's wide screen nicely smoothes out

-the aged sprites, and also makes the amazing hand drawn backgrounds look even more
+the aged sprites, and somehow makes the amazing hand drawn backgrounds look even more

 intense and impressive.
 You also have the option to change the widescreen format and play